bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 ## Context

 Atproto is an "open protocol" which means a lot of things.
 One of these things is that the data structures handled through the protocol are extensible.
-Lexicons (which is the syntax used to define the schema of the data structures) can be used to describe placeholders where arbitrary data types (defined through third party Lexicons) can be used.
+Lexicons (which is the syntax used to define the schema of the data structures) can be used to describe placeholders where arbitrary data types (defined through third-party Lexicons) can be used.

 An example of such a placeholder exists in the Lexicon definition of a Bluesky post ([`app.bsky.feed.post`](https://github.com/bluesky-social/atproto/blob/5ece8c6aeab9c5c3f51295d93ed6e27c3c6095c2/lexicons/app/bsky/feed/post.json#L5-L64)), which enables posts to have an `embed` property defined as follows: